AsynchronousAI/cobalt/Examples.md

-# luax/examples
+# lxx/examples
-Very useful examples to give you an idea of how to use luax.
+Very useful examples to give you an idea of how to use lxx.

-All these examples are in pure luax with no external libraries or modules, and will work out of the box.
+All these examples are in pure lxx with no external libraries or modules, and will work out of the box.

 These items are in no particular order.